 During the Nara era (710-794), a sea-faring people known as the Wanizoku came to Wakasa in what is now Fukui Prefecture and built a road in front of the area’s main shrine, where they began making agate objects.
 This is said to have been the origin of the Wakasa agate craft.

-In the middle of the Edo period (1600-1868), a technique to enhance the color of agate by heating it was perfected and by the 19th century, a range of cutting and shaping techniques were added.
+In the middle of the Edo era (1600-1868), a technique for enhancing the color of agate by applying heat was perfected, and by the 19th century, a range of cutting and shaping techniques were developed.

-Agate is a semi-transparent type of quartz with markings similar to annual rings.
-The same people who noticed that it turned a wonderful color when heated to between 200-300°C, perfected the firing techniques that are now so special to Wakasa Meno Zaiku.
-Being an extremely hard stone, a great deal of time is taken over cutting and polishing the stone in order to create lovely animals, Buddhist statues, censers, sake cups and all kinds of personal ornaments.
+Agate is a semi-transparent type of quartz with markings similar to tree rings.
+The same people who noticed that agate turns a wonderful color when heated to 200-300°C perfected the firing techniques that are now unique to Wakasa agate work.
+A great deal of time is taken to cut and polish the extremely hard stone to create figurines of animals and the Buddha, as well as incense burners, sake cups and various ornaments.

 How to make

-Agate-processing can be roughly divided in four stages: stone gathering, tempering, sculpting/molding and polishing.
-Once the stones have been cut to enhance individual characteristics like natural patterns, etc. and heated in order to bring out their beautiful color, they are then carefully sculpted and polished employing unique precious-stone crafting techniques to transform them into delicate and tasteful art objects.
+The production process can be roughly divided into four stages: mining, tempering, sculpting/molding and polishing.
+The stones are cut in a way that enhances their individual characteristics and are then heated to bring out their color.
+Next, they are sculpted and polished using unique techniques to transform the precious stone into delicate and tasteful works of art.